rixx/books.rixx.de/data/reviews/dorothy-l-sayers/the-unpleasantness-at-the-bellona-club/index.md

   rating: 3
 ---

-I kinda disliked the last third/final twist of this novel, and found the first half a bit predictable, but I continue to enjoy the characters and the writing tremendously, so this may just be my general dislike of mysteries.
+I disliked the last third/final twist of this novel, and found the first half a bit predictable, but I continue to enjoy the characters and the writing tremendously, so this may just be my general dislike of mysteries.